 Daphne felt something wild and wicked take hold.
 “Let’s walk in the garden,” she said softly.Chapter 9, page 178

 The desperation in Simon’s voice told her everything she needed to know.
 He wanted her.
 He desired her.
 He was mad for her.

 - The ending was perfect.
-My book edition had TWO epilogues – one that showcase their near future but the other one is about twenty years later and is wonderful!
-Full of hope, happiness and love.
+My book edition had TWO epilogues – one that showcases their near future but the other one is about twenty years later and is wonderful!
+Full of hope, happiness, and love.